 Granger was a profoundly good-looking guy and an actor of considerable range and style: Broadway, films, musicals, light comedies, dramas, and film noir.
 He made more than 50 films and he worked in a dozen Broadway shows, plus daytime soap operas on television.
 Laurents:

 “As striking as Farley’s looks were, he seemed unaware of them.
 Once you knew him, what you marveled at was his sweetness.
 He was generous with praise for his peers and with presents for friends, as though he himself wasn’t enough to give.”

-I find him to be the epitome of how to age with class and distinction.
-He was in a 49 year romantic partnership with producer Robert Calhoun who left this world in 2008.
+I find him to be the epitome of how to grow older with class and distinction.
+He was in a 49-year romantic relationship with producer Robert Calhoun who left this world in 2008.
 The couple lived in the same Greenwich Village apartment for all those decades.
 I said hello to them once on a spring day in 1977 when I was on my way to an acting class at HB Studios.
 The three of us chatted on the sidewalk for a moment about acting schools.
-He mentioned that he had also studied at the Actors Studio along with his BFF Shelly Winters.
-At the time he was in his early 50s, and I must say, Granger was just about the handsomest man I had ever laid eyes on.
+He mentioned that he had studied at the Actors Studio along with his bestie Shelly Winters.
+At the time he was in his early 50s, and I must say, Granger was just about the most handsom man I had ever laid eyes on.

 You really should read Granger’s dishy memoir, deliciously titled Include Me Out (2007).

-Granger took his final bow in the same week as Elizabeth Taylor in spring of 2011.
+Granger took his final bow the same week as Elizabeth Taylor in spring of 2011.